aenieblas/AIS_TMT/README.md

 ## shapefiles of the region(s) of interest.

 Here, EEZ of Guinea Bissau and the Joint Marine Area of Senegal and Guinea Bissau

+#  Instructions :

+Use AIS_fishing_activity.R to launch and customise scripts.